Bicycle touring: Development

 Since 1980, there has been a growth of organised cycling holidays provided by commercial organisations in many countries.
 Some companies provide accommodation and route information to cyclists travelling independently; others focus on a group experience, including guides and support for a large number of riders cycling together.
-A variation on this is holidays, often in exotic locations, organised in partnership with a charity, in which participants are expected to raise donation as well as cover their costs.
+A variation on this is holidays, often in exotic locations, organised in partnership with a charity, in which participants are expected to raise donations as well as cover their costs.
 Due to the rise of hospitality exchange services from the nineties on, cycle travelers like other travelers got the means to better organize their stays at local hosts.
 The hospitality exchange website Warm Showers, which is specialized for cycle travelers started in 2005 and has over 100000 members worldwide today.

 The scale of bicycle touring and its economic effects are difficult to estimate, given the activity's informal nature.
 Market research indicates that in 2006 British cyclists spent £120m on 450,000 organised cycling holidays, and a further 2.5 million people included some cycling activity in their annual holiday that year.
 The total economic benefit to communities visited during the nine-day long Great Victorian Bike Ride was estimated at AU$2 million in 2011, which does not include costs paid directly to ride organisers and ongoing benefits to towns.
 Sustrans estimate that the total value of cycle tourism in the UK in 1997 was £635m and they forecast £14bn for the whole EU by 2020.
 Among examples of current activity given by Sustrans are 1.5m cyclists using the 250 km Danube Cycle Route each year and 25% of holiday visitors in Germany using bicycles during their visit.